 Current Economic Situation

 Thailand is the second largest economy in the 10-nation ASEAN, following Indonesia.
-Service is the largest sector of the economy with a GDP share of 52%, followed by 38% in industry, with agriculture constituting 10% of GDP.
-Major sectors include electronics, car making, transport, storage, communication, finance and real estate.
+Service is the largest sector of the economy with a GDP share of 55%, followed by 36% in industry, with agriculture constituting 9% of GDP.
+Major sectors include electronics, car making, transport, storage, communication, tourism, finance and real estate.

-The Thai economy expanded by 3.5% YOY in Q2 2016, surpassing the 3.2% increase in the previous quarter, thanks to an 10.4% increase in public investment resulting from the government’s stimulus measures.
-In the same period, the economy also benefitted from a rise in private consumption, which accelerated to 3.8% from 2.3% in Q1 2016, supported mainly by increased spending on durable goods such as passenger cars.
-For 2016, GDP growth is expected to strengthen modestly to 3% on higher public investment and private consumption despite softer exports amid global demand weakness.
+The Thai economy expanded by 3.7% year-on-year (YOY) in Q2 2017, accelerating from 3.3% YOY in the previous year, thanks to an increase of 9.9% in public investment resulting from the government’s stimulus measures.
+In the same period, the economy also benefitted from a rise in private consumption, which accelerated to 3.1% from 2.2% in 2015.
+For 2017, GDP growth is expected to grow by 3% due to higher public investment and private consumption as well as a recovery of the export sector.